adamyodinsky/networking-tables/README.md

 ## Tests

-There is a sanity E2E tests.
+There are sanity E2E tests.
 The tests are run with the following commands:

 ```bash
 make test-python